jasandoval1/windev_training/dotnet/multimodule-assemblies/README.md

 .module Main1.exe
 ```

-So our assembly also contains a managed module which has been named `Main1.exe`.
-Furthermore, this is the only instance of the `.module` symbol in this disassembly, so we can conclude that this assembly is composed of this module alone.
+So this physical file not only contains the assembly manifest but defines a managed module named `Main1.exe`.
+Furthermore, this is the only instance of the `.module` symbol in this disassembly output, so we can conclude that this assembly is composed of this module alone.
 This isn't very exciting though - we would expect to find that this simple assembly is composed of only a single module, so lets move on to a more interesting example in which we create an assembly composed of multiple modules.

 Create a new file `Module1.cs` and insert the following C# source into the file: